wdporter/i-am-that-ebook/src/85-i-am-the-foundation-of-all-experience/readme.md

 <p><b>Q:</b> Are there entities in Reality?</p>

 <p><b>M:</b> Identity is Reality, Reality is identity.
-Reality is not shapeless mass, a wordless chaös.
+Reality is not shapeless mass, a wordless chaos.
 It is powerful, aware, blissful; compared to it your life is like a candle to the sun.</p>

 <p><b>Q:</b> By the grace of God and your teacher you lost all desire and fear and reached the immovable state.